PID controller: Standard versus parallel (ideal) form

 In this standard form, the parameters have a clear physical meaning.
 In particular, the inner summation produces a new single error value, which is compensated for future and past errors.
 The proportional error term is the current error.
-The derivative components term attempts to predict the error value at $T_d$ seconds (or samples) in the future, assuming that the loop control remains unchanged.
+The derivative term attempts to predict the error value at $T_d$ seconds (or samples) in the future, assuming that the loop control remains unchanged.
 The integral component adjusts the error value to compensate for the sum of all past errors, with the intention of completely eliminating them in $T_i$ seconds (or samples).
 The resulting compensated single error value is then scaled by the single gain $K_p$ to compute the control variable.